solve-coagulate/lispfun/README.md

 4. **Expanding Features in Lisp**
    - Add more language features implemented in Lisp: conditionals, lists, higher-order functions, and macros.
    - Gradually reduce Python's role to just parsing and initial bootstrapping.
+   - Current progress: the Lisp evaluator now supports the `cond` form and `define-macro` for basic macros.

 5. **Documentation and Examples**
    - Document usage of the interpreter and provide example Lisp programs.